 I don’t wash my hair everyday, probably just once every 2 days depending on how gross I feel.
 I also don’t use conditioner.
 I only wash my hair in the shower.
 After I get out, I’ll use Lush R&B Hair Moisturizer (literally just the tip of my finger’s worth) and put it JUST on the ends of my hair, never on my scalp.

 I’ve never been so happy with a shampoo before and my hair is back to its giant self.
 I hope this helps!
 You should remember two things for flat greasy hair – don’t condition in the shower and if you do use a light conditioner, Sebastian makes a good one (Sebastian by Sebastian Light Conditioner).
 Protein is good to have in your diet and on your hair, and always stay hydrated and well rested.
 Biotin and Keratin (sp?) are also good with your hair but I haven’t been able to find a vegan version of this stuff.

 your hair changed because of the weather and pollution. you can use products that contain citrus, nettle, you can rinse your hair with vinegar (about 100 ml/ half a glass) diluted with waterposted over 4 years ago

 i occasionally get greasy hair – i used johnson and johnson baby shampoo and it does helpposted over 4 years ago

-use loose powder to cover up greasy spots and spray perfume on powder brush and brush through strands lightly to leave them smelling nice all dayposted about 4 years ago
+use loose powder to cover up greasy spots and spray perfume on powder brush and brush through strands lightly to leave them smelling nice all dayposted over 4 years ago

-I second the dry shampoo it does wonders…can go a week without needing to wash my hair when I’m super busy.posted about 4 years ago
+I second the dry shampoo it does wonders…can go a week without needing to wash my hair when I’m super busy.posted over 4 years ago